Marafa"s supporters barred from entering APC convention venue

 "So, we are in Abuja to witness this convention as Zamfara State National Convention Delegates and Supporters of Senator Kabir Garba Marafa, CON, for Governor of Zamfara State in 2019 and also supporters of President Muhammed Buhari for second term in 2019.

 "We are here with all our delegates and over one thousand supporters but we have been denied entry into the Eagle Square.
-So, we hereby appeal to our new national party leaders to be fair and recognize our faction as the legitimate APC leadership in Zamfare State.
+So, we hereby appeal to our new national party leaders to be fair and recognize our faction as the legitimate APC leadership in Zamfara State.

 "Our faction fulfilled all the requirements or contesting party positions.
 While the Abdullaziz Yari faction didn’t fulfil the requirements.
 The Governor Yari faction didn’t pay for the forms for contesting elections to party positions but our own faction fulfilled all the conditions including the payment for all the nomination forms."

-The factional leader claimed that the group was stopped acceding the venue due to inscriptions on their shirts.
+The factional leader claimed that the group was stopped from accessing the venue due to inscriptions on their shirts.

 ALSO READ: Oyegun’s men clash with Buhari’s security team

-"As you can see we are the majority but the security operatives stopped us from entering into the venue of the convention.
+"As you can see we are the majority, but the security operatives stopped us from entering the venue of the convention.
 Right now we don't know where our chairman is.
 We will take appropriate action to seek redress.
-We are dully and legitimate elected executives of APC in Zamfara state.
+We are duly and legitimate elected executives of APC in Zamfara state.
 They stopped us because some of our supporters were wearing T- shirts with the photograph of our leader, Senator Kabir Garba Marafa.

 Former Edo state governor, Adams Oshiomhole, was earlier declared national chairman of the APC following the withdrawal of intent of other candidates.